Crowdfunding Investment Products

 According to the retail industry on the 20th, Wadizposted a monthly operating profit in November of last year.
 This marks the first time the company, founded in May 2012, has surpassed the break-even point.
 Analysts attribute this profit to an increase in Wadiz users and the growth of new business ventures.
 This is why Wadizis expected to achieve a quarterly profit within this year.

-Wadizis a company that acts as an intermediary, helping individuals and businesses raise the funds needed for their projects from a large number of small-scale investors.
+Wadizis a company that helps individuals and businesses raise the funds needed for their projects by connecting them with a large number of small-scale investors.
 Typically, companies use these funds to manufacture products and then deliver them to consumers.
 It supports small and medium-sized enterprises (SMEs) and startups—which have brilliant ideas but lack the capital for mass production—by enabling them to produce products on a small scale.

-If a project raises 100% or more of its target amount, it is deemed successful and moves on to the production phase.
-Startups that successfully secure initial funding through Wadizoften go on to scale up their operations.
-Luxury e-commerce platform Trenbe, craft beer specialist SevenBrew, and Hanwoo beef brand Seoloin are among the companies that have used Wadiz.
+If a project raises 100% or more of its target amount, it is considered successful and moves on to the production phase.
+Startups that have successfully secured initial funding through Wadizoften go on to scale up their operations.
+Luxury e-commerce platform Trenbi, craft beer specialist SevenBrew, and Hanwoo beef brand Selloin are among the companies that have used Wadiz.

-Diversifying the business into online shopping malls… now accounting for 13% of total sales
+Diversifying into online shopping malls… now accounting for 13% of total transaction volume

 In particular, analysts attribute the recent rise in performance to business diversification.
 In September 2021, WadizlaunchedWadiz, a year-round online sales platform, adding e-commerce capabilities.
-Wadizis a service that allows businesses that have successfully secured funding to open shops on the platform and continue selling year-round.
+Wadizis a service that allows businesses that have successfully secured funding to open shops on the platform and continue selling on a year-round basis.

 The number of brands listed on Wadizsurpassed 1,500 just two years after the service launched, andas of January of this year, the number of products available exceeded 2,700—an increase of more than 60% compared to the same period last year.
 As the product lineup has expanded, sales are rising by an average of 50% per quarter.
 The share Wadizin Wadiz total transaction volume also rose from 2% in January 2022 to 13% in December of last year.